royerlab/power_daemon/README.md

 - `relaunch`: Restarts the daemon process.

 ## Notes
 - Ensure the Arduino Nano is connected to the specified port (`/dev/serial/by-id/...`).
-This can be changed using the PORT constant in the board daemon.
+This can be changed using the PORT constant in config.py.
-- The daemon uses a Unix socket located at `/tmp/board_daemon.sock`.
+- The daemon uses a Unix socket located at `/tmp/royerlab_power_daemon.sock`.
 If the socket file exists but the daemon is not running, it may need to be manually removed.
 - The power bar must be connected to the Arduino Nano (pin D2 is hardcoded) and configured to accept logic signals for proper operation.
 - The Arduino must be running the standard firmata sketch.